yarisvt/tyk-docs/tyk-docs/content/security/tls-and-ssl/mutual-tls.md

 ### mTLS for cloud users:
 - Cloud users can secure their upstream services with mTLS and certificate pinning but mTLS between the client (caller of the API) and Tyk's gateway cannot be done for the time being.
-- Multi cloud users - since you own and manage the gateways, can use mTLS for gateway <--> upstream  as well as client <--> gateway connections.
+- Multi cloud users - since you own and manage the gateways, you can use mTLS for gateway <--> upstream  as well as client <--> gateway connections.

 Before going into details about each of these areas, let's describe the basic building blocks used to make it work.